Who doesn’t like a wedding?

 Another highlight for me came when Lane, Jack, Jesse, and Steven sang the quartet song that had won them a first in state competition as high school seniors.
 This created another, “I loved it” moment.
 (Grandpa and I had been in the room when the guys rightfully impressed that judge.)

 Jack’s dad, Roy, baked two scrumptious wedding cakes, which Jack’s mother, Diane decorated beautifully.
 (We dined on possibly the best-tasting wedding cakes in history.)

 Margie’s mother cooked all day to provide a wonderful meal.
 Her father baked delicious chicken.
 Grandpa and I delivered 400 tamales from Austin to add to the festivities.
 Did we have any tamales left over?
 Oh my goodness, yes!

-Through the weekend, I continued to flash back to the first time we took care of Lane when he was three weeks old.
+Throughout the weekend, I continued to flashback to the first time we took care of Lane when he was three weeks old.
 We arrived to find a tiny red-faced and screaming little guy.
 The baby and I and I began to rock and I started to sing my Grandma Effie’s bedtime song.
 Almost instantly, the baby relaxed and went to sleep.
 Countless memories followed that first one.
 All remain precious to me.

 Now, we add a new treasured and significant chapter.
 Getting married, even in a cynical world, still qualifies as a sacred event and a life changer.
 As Lane and Margie begin a new life as a couple, I pledge to love them forever.
 “Te amaré por siempre.”